 The condition arises when one or both of a dog’s hips fail to develop normally.
-The hip is a “ball and socket” type of joint composed of the femoral head, a round structure at the top of the femur and the acetabulum, which is a cup-shaped depression in the pelvis.
+The hip is a “ball and socket” type of joint composed of the femoral head, a round structure at the top of the femur, and the acetabulum, which is a cup-shaped depression in the pelvis.
 A normal acetabulum surrounds about two-thirds of the femoral head and grips it securely.
-Cartilage and fluid within the joint allows to the femoral head to rotate smoothly and easily within the acetabulum.
+Cartilage and fluid within the joint allow to the femoral head to rotate smoothly and easily within the acetabulum.
 In cases of hip dysplasia, the acetabulum is flatter than it should be, which allows the femoral head to rattle around within the joint.
 This excess motion leads to inflammation and pain.
 With time the body tries to reduce the abnormal motion by depositing bone around the joint, a painful condition known as osteoarthritis.

 A dog with hip dysplasia will typically favor the hind leg that is most severely affected.
 However, because both hips are often involved, an obvious limp is not always evident.
 Dogs may also have difficulty rising, jumping, and climbing stairs; can exhibit a rolling motion to their hind end when walking, bunny hoping when running or climbing stairs; be generally less active than normal; and lose muscle mass in their hind end.
 Young dogs that have not yet developed a lot of arthritis may not show many symptoms, even if their hips are severely abnormal.